zextras/tech-doc/source/carbonio/storages.rst

       .. dropdown:: CLI full reference

-         .. include:: /cli/ZxPowerstore/zxsuite_powerstore_doCheckBlobs.rst
+         .. include:: carboniocli/carbonio_powerstore_doCheckBlobs.rst

       .. rubric:: Description and Tips

       The doCheckBlobs operation can be used to run BLOB coherency checks on volumes and mailboxes.
-This can be useful when experiencing issues related to broken or unviewable items, which are often caused because either Zimbra cannot find or access the BLOB file related to an item or there is an issue with the BLOB content itself.
+This can be useful when experiencing issues related to broken or unviewable items, which are often caused because either |Carbonio| cannot find or access the BLOB file related to an item or there is an issue with the BLOB content itself.

       Specifically, the following checks are made:

-      -  DB-to-BLOB coherency: For every Item entry in Zimbra’s DB, check whether the appropriate BLOB file exists.
+      -  DB-to-BLOB coherency: For every Item entry in |Carbonio|’s DB, check whether the appropriate BLOB file exists.

       -  BLOB-to-DB coherency: For every BLOB file in a volume/mailbox, check